The Five Stages of Grief

 One thing that can help with grief is to better understand it.
 Elisabeth Kubler-Ross is a Swiss psychiatrist who proposed a model for grief in her book, On Death and Dying.
 While her Five Stages of Grief is by no means the definitive approach to defining and understanding grief, it is an extremely useful framework to understanding the process of grieving.

-Read and share the infographic below to learn more about the Five Stages of Grief.
+Read and share the information below to learn more about the Five Stages of Grief.

 The 5 Stages of Grief